Software engineering: Impact of globalization

 The initial impact of outsourcing, and the relatively lower cost of international human resources in developing third world countries led to a massive migration of software development activities from corporations in North America and Europe to India and later: China, Russia, and other developing countries.
 This approach had some flaws, mainly the distance / time zone difference that prevented human interaction between clients and developers and the massive job transfer.
 This had a negative impact on many aspects of the software engineering profession.
 For example, some students in the developed world avoid education related to software engineering because of the fear of offshore outsourcing (importing software products or services from other countries) and of being displaced by foreign visa workers.
+Additionally, the glut of high-tech workers has led to a wider adoption of the 996 working hour system and ‘007’ schedules as the expected work load.
 Although statistics do not currently show a threat to software engineering itself; a related career, computer programming does appear to have been affected.
 Nevertheless, the ability to smartly leverage offshore and near-shore resources via the follow-the-sun workflow has improved the overall operational capability of many organizations.
-When North Americans are leaving work, Asians are just arriving to work.
-When Asians are leaving work, Europeans are arriving to work.
+When North Americans leave work, Asians are just arriving to work.
+When Asians are leaving work, Europeans arrive to work.
 This provides a continuous ability to have human oversight on business-critical processes 24 hours per day, without paying overtime compensation or disrupting a key human resource, sleep patterns.

 While global outsourcing has several advantages, global – and generally distributed – development can run into serious difficulties resulting from the distance between developers.
 This is due to the key elements of this type of distance that have been identified as geographical, temporal, cultural and communication (that includes the use of different languages and dialects of English in different locations).
 Research has been carried out in the area of global software development over the last 15 years and an extensive body of relevant work published that highlights the benefits and problems associated with the complex activity.
 As with other aspects of software engineering research is ongoing in this and related areas.

 Prizes

-There are several prizes in the field of software engineering:
+There are various prizes in the field of software engineering: